Algiers

 Pharmaceuticals & Life Sciences

 Algeria holds approximately 30% of Africa’s total pharmaceutical manufacturing capacity.
 National production exceeded $4 billion in 2024.
-A first-in-Africa raw material production unit for anti-cancer drugs launched in Sétif in 2024.
-The sector is pivoting from import substitution to sub-Saharan export — creating a technology transfer and licensing window for European pharma companies.
+A first-in-Africa raw-material production unit for anti-cancer drugs launched in Sétif in 2024.
+The sector is pivoting from import substitution to sub-Saharan export — a technology-transfer and licensing window for European pharma companies.

 $4BN+ Annual Production · 30% of Africa’s Capacity